turper2024/cultural-mechanics/0000-culture-mechanics.theory-development-review-prompt.md

 also be used for intermediate checkpoints.
 It is not a theory source or a persistent instruction file.

+The resulting inventory may supply material for a later Candidate Theory Document under `candidates/`, but it is not itself such a document.
+Do not draft, promote, or integrate a Candidate Theory Document unless the user separately requests that step; candidate status remains non-authoritative and requires human review.

 ## Prompt

 Now review this conversation from the earliest content still available through the